Laya: A LeJEPA Approach to EEG via Latent Prediction over Reconstruction: Methods

 \textbf{Predictor.} Following MAE and V-JEPA design principles, the predictor is a lightweight Transformer encoder operating at dimension $D_{proj}$.
 Given the bottlenecked context embeddings $\mathbf{P}_{\mathrm{ctx}}$, it predicts latent representations $\hat{\mathbf{T}}$ at masked temporal positions.
+Learnable mask tokens are inserted at masked positions before being passed to the predictor.
 As in the encoder, RoPE is used to encode relative temporal structure.

+\textbf{Objective.} The full \ours training objective extends LeJEPA with the query specialization loss from the channel mixer: